-I make it a habit to get to know each and every one of our customers.
-At least once a month, a new customer tells me that they found Lake City Coffee by searching the internet for “Conservative Coffee Companies”, or “Conservative Coffee Roaster”, or they read about us in an article, or just old fashioned word-of-mouth.
+I make it a habit to get to know each and everyone of our customers.
+At least once a month, a new customer tells me that they found Lake City Coffee by searching the internet for “Conservative Coffee”.
+Or they read about us in an article, or just old fashioned word-of-mouth.
 People are obviously attracted to our unabashed traditional values.
 So, it wasn’t a big surprise when a left leaning news outlet gave us a call.

 During the interview for the article “The Rise of the Conservative Coffee Shop“, the reporter said that her employer just couldn’t understand why anyone would seek out conservative coffee companies, or any conservative business.
 Why would a consumer care about a business’s politics?

 I just about laughed into her face.
 I told her that she’s right.
 Well, that she used to be right.
-People didn’t care about a business’ politics, up until the business’s started vilifying their own customers because they didn’t agree with the business’s politics.
+People didn’t care about a business’ politics, up until the businesses started vilifying their own customers because they didn’t agree with the company’s politics.

 Case in point; Bill Penzie, CEO of the online Penzie’s Spice Company, sent an email to thousands of his customers telling them that if they voted for Trump, that they should be, and I quote “punished”.
 Guess what that one stupid self-flagellating email did?
 It lost Bill thousands of customers.

 Case two; George Schultz, CEO of Starbucks, told the world that if we didn’t agree with same sex marriage, then we could take our money somewhere else.
 And guess what?
 They did.
 In droves.